-Applications for fellowships beginning in 2022/23 are now closed.
-We'll reopen applications again in January 2023.
+Applications for fellowships beginning in 2023/24 are closed.
+They will open again in January 2024.

 You will need to prepare: